Pyrdacor/Amberstar/FileSpecs/Savegame.md

 | 0002   | Byte                                | X
 | 0003   | Byte                                | Y
 | 0004   | Word                                | Tile index

+## Map event flags

+There are 4064 bytes of event flags.
+500 maps are possible and 65 flags per map are used.
+So this is 500 * 65 bits, which makes 4062 bytes.
+There are 2 additional bytes for some reason.

+I assume 65 is used instead of 64 as a bit for event index 0 is also in there, even though this index means "no event".
+So you can still set an active flag for events 1 to 64.
+Strange logic which really makes reading and writing way harder, but it is what it is.

+Usually you calculate the total bit with `(mapIndex - 1) * 65 + mapEventIndex` where mapEventIndex is the 1-based index (as it is stored in tiles for example).
+Then just calculate the byte with `totalBit >> 3` and the bit with `totalBit & 7`.

+## Map character flags

+There are 1502 bytes of character flags.
+500 maps are possible and 24 flags per map are used.
+So this is 500 * 24 bits, which makes 1500 bytes.
+There are 2 additional bytes for some reason.
+I think the bits are shifted left by 1 similar to the chest slot bits.
+So for example the first byte contains a 0 in the lowest bit.
+Then every 3 bytes the lowest bit contains the first bit of the next map bits.
+Strange logic which really makes reading and writing way harder, but it is what it is.
+Most likely this is done to use a 1-based character index instead of a 0-based one...
+This also explains at least 1 additional byte, so 1501 are needed.
+But they just used 1502, maybe for padding/alignment.

+Usually you calculate the total bit with `(mapIndex - 1) * 24 + mapCharIndex` where mapCharIndex is the 1-based index!
+Then just calculate the byte with `totalBit >> 3` and the bit with `totalBit & 7`.

 ## Chest data